WIOT: WTOL-FM and WCWA-FM

 In October 1949, the station signed on as WTOL-FM.
 It was the FM simulcast of WTOL (now WCWA), owned by the family of Toledo prosecutor Frazier Reams.
 The two stations carried ABC Radio's dramas, comedies, news and sports during the "Golden Age of Radio."
 When network programming shifted from radio to television, WTOL-AM-FM began airing a full service, middle of the road format of popular music, news and sports.

 By the 1960s, WTOL-FM had its own format of beautiful music with some classical shows on nights and weekends.
 As a beautiful music station, WTOL-FM played quarter hour sweeps of mostly soft instrumental cover versions of popular hits.
 In 1965, it changed its call letters to WCWA-FM to match its AM counterpart.
 The easy listening format ended on Christmas Day in 1972.
 The station switched to progressive rock as WIOT and has played some format of rock music since.

 WIOT

 The station's call sign came about from doodles using the frequency numbers 1-0-4-7.
-Newly appointed operations manager Chuck Schmidt was trying to derive the call letters from its dial position, with 1=I 0=O and 7=T. W-I-O-T. The initial "W" is because the station is east of the Mississippi River.
+Newly appointed operations manager Chuck Schmitt was trying to derive the call letters from its dial position, with 1=I 0=O and 7=T. W-I-O-T. The initial "W" is because the station is east of the Mississippi River.
 It took longtime WIOT engineer Dennis P. Moon to confirm the origin of the call letters.
-Moon was present when Schmidt created the call sign in 1972 as a derivative on the word "Riot" but with a "W" instead.
+Moon was present when Schmitt created the call sign in 1972 as a derivative on the word "Riot" but with a "W" instead.